ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-reduce-indexes.markdown

 ### Example III - Calculations

-This example illustrates how we can put some calculations inside an index using on one of the indexes available in sample database (`Product/Sales`).
+This example illustrates how we can put some calculations inside an index using on one of the indexes available in the sample database (`Product/Sales`).

 We want to know how many times each product was ordered and how much we earned for it.
 In order to extract that information, we need to define the following index: